[GUIDE] An Introduction to Soil pH Tester Kits

-Most plants require certain amounts of each in order to flourish, but if the soil is too acidic or alkaline, your plants will not thrive and provide you with maximum harvest.
+Most plants require certain amounts of each in order to flourish.
+However, if the soil is too acidic or alkaline, your plants will not thrive and provide you with maximum harvest.
 This is the main reason why you need to buy a pH tester and keep a close eye on the pH balance of your soil.

-An example of a chemical colored dye ph tester
+An example of a chemical colored dye soil ph tester kit

 This leaves only the electronic pH testers.
-Electronic testers are able to provide you with almost instantaneous results that, depending on the brand/model you buy, will give you accurate results you can rely on.
+Electronic testers are able to provide you with almost instantaneous results that, depending on the brand/model you buy.
+They give you accurate results you can rely on.
 Also ph testers in this category are reusable.
 All you need to do to reuse the tester is to clean the soil off it.

-One thing to keep in mind if you have never used a soil pH tester before is to be sure that the tester kit you decide to buy comes with a very complete set of instructions.
-Not only should the instructions tell you how to use the tester, but they should also tell you how to interpret the results.
+One thing to keep in mind if you have never used a soil pH tester before is to be sure that the tester kit you get comes with a very complete set of instructions.
+Not only should the instructions tell you how to use the kit, but they should also tell you how to interpret the results.
 After all, not much good having a series of test results if you have no idea what they mean, right?

 The instructions should also cover how to calibrate the tester to ensure you get the most accurate results possible.
 The problem here is that if you don’t get accurate results or are not sure how to interpret them, you can easily end up over or under-fertilizing your garden.
 This could leave you with a garden that does not produce the best possible results or worse yet a patch of ground full of dead plants.

-Look for a Soil pH Tester that Does More
+Look for a Test Kit that Does More

-If you want the best results, look for a soil pH tester that does more than just measure the pH of the soil.
+If you want the best results, look for a soil pH test kit that does more than just measure the pH of the soil.
 A good testing kit will allow you to run at least four different tests on your soil.

 The pH Level - the pH level of your soil should be between one and fourteen on the scale, with neutral soil sitting in the middle at a solid seven.
 Once you know whether your soil is acidic (under 7) or alkaline (over 7) you can adjust the type and amount of fertilizer you need to use.

 Your Soil's Conductivity - Electrical conductivity is used to determine the level of naturally occurring nutrients currently in your soil.
-Once you have these figures, you can more accurately determine how much more fertilizer your soil needs to be healthy enough to grow your garden.
+Once you have these figures, you can more accurately determine how much more fertilizer your soil needs.

 Most, if not all quality seed packages will tell you the optimum soil temperature for best results.